Darren Sproles: Coaching career

 On August 5, 2025, Denver Broncos head coach Sean Payton, Sproles' former coach from his time with the Saints, announced in an interview with Dianna Russini and Chase Daniel that Sproles would undertake a coaching internship with the Broncos during the 2026 NFL season.

+Houston Texans

+Sproles later announced in May 2026 that he would instead be joining the Houston Texans coaching staff as an intern.

 Executive career

 On February 7, 2020, Sproles was hired as a personnel consultant in the Eagles' football operations department, alongside former teammate Brent Celek.

 Personal life

 Sproles's father, Larry, played running back at MidAmerica Nazarene University.
 Larry was tall.

 His mother Annette died of cancer in April 2004.

 Sproles maintains his off-season home near San Diego in Poway, California.

 Sproles is married to Michel Sproles.